Pips Answer for Tuesday, August 26, 2025

 I noticed the sum of 4 at (1,0) and the sum of 6 at (1,2) were the biggest clues.
 By placing the [1,1] and [1,0] domino together, I satisfied that first sum immediately.
 Moving on to the

-Nyt Pips medium answer for 2025-08-26
+NYT Pips medium answer for 2025-08-26

-Answer for 2025-08-26
+Complete answer for 2025-08-26 (Medium)

 Medium puzzle, things got a bit more crowded with seven dominoes.
 The key here was the sum of 10 at the top left and the sum of 12 in the middle.
 Since the highest a single side of a domino can go is 6, a sum of 12 must be a double-six or two sixes from different dominoes.